The Temporary Graduate Visa

 - You must complete at least 2 academic years of study within Australia

-- You need to have competent English level (IELTS 6)
+- You need to have English level (IELTS 6), with no score lower than 5 (or equivalent English test)

 - You cannot have previously held the temporary graduate or skilled graduate visa